techidaily/site-win11-tips/source/_posts/assessing-windows-11-integrity-through-activation-verification.md

 ![Check Windows Activation Status via Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/check-windows-activation-status-via-settings.jpg)

  Is your Windows 11 PC not showing the correct activation status despite using a genuine license key?
-Check our guide on[how to fix the activation key not working issue in Windows 11](https://www.makeuseof.com/windows-11-activation-key-not-working/) .
+Check our guide on [how to fix the activation key not working issue in Windows 11](https://www.makeuseof.com/windows-11-activation-key-not-working/) .

 ## 2\.
 How to Check Windows 11 Activation State via the Run Command

- Run command is a useful tool for executing commands, opening system utilities, and[launching apps and programs in Windows](https://www.makeuseof.com/open-apps-programs-windows/) .
+ Run command is a useful tool for executing commands, opening system utilities, and [launching apps and programs in Windows](https://www.makeuseof.com/open-apps-programs-windows/) .
 You can also use this tool to see Windows' activation status.

  Here’s how to check if Windows 11 is activated via the Run command.